 Now that you have an objective and a realistic idea of how to achieve it, it’s time to get specific.
 What actions will you have to take?
 This may be as simple as setting a reminder on your calendar or smartphone to make a payment each month, or perhaps part of your plan is to make some extra money driving for a rideshare service.
 Write down whatever you need to do to achieve your goal and schedule time for these actions.

-Autopay is a helpful tool to help you stick with a payment plan.
+Autopay is a great tool to help you stick with a payment plan.
 At MCMpay.com, you can set up automatic payments that will save you time and stress in the future.

 Financial goals can be intimidating, but if you think them through and make a plan, there’s no reason you can’t achieve yours.
-It always helps to make your goals and action plan visible, so consider putting them somewhere you’ll see every day, like at your desk or on your bedroom door.
+It always helps to make your goals and action plan visible.
 When you keep your goals top of mind, you give yourself a better chance at achieving them.

-*Although we hope these tips are helpful to you, Midland Credit Management does not offer financial advice.
+*Although we are a debt collector, we are providing these helpful tips because we care about consumers and their general financial well-being.
+Midland Credit Management does not offer financial advice.
 If you have questions or concerns about your personal finances, please speak to a financial advisor.